kc1awv/KISSLoRaTNC/README.md

 Basically, after checking the Config.h file for correctness, build and upload to your Arduino-based board.

-The KISS SetHardware (0x06) command supports the follow options:
+The KISS SetHardware (0x06) command supports the follow options (PC to TNC):
 | Option | Data | Description |
 | --- | --- | --- |
 | 0x22 | uint8_t | LoRa Spreading Factor (6 - 12) |